Eternal Flame, Bosna i Hercegovina / Босна и Херцеговина - Things to Do in Eternal Flame

 Getting There

-Sarajevo International Airport is located 12km southwest of the city center, with regular flights from major European cities including Istanbul, Vienna, Belgrade, and Zagreb.
-The airport shuttle bus costs 5 KM (2.50 EUR) and runs every 30 minutes to the city center.
-Alternatively, Sarajevo is accessible by bus from neighboring countries, with regular services from Zagreb (8 hours), Belgrade (7 hours), and other regional capitals.
-Train connections are limited but available from some destinations.
-Rental cars are available but not necessary for exploring the city center.
+Sarajevo International Airport is located 12 kilometers southwest of the city center, with regular flights from major European cities including Istanbul, Vienna, and Belgrade.
+The airport shuttle bus costs 3 BAM and runs every 30 minutes to the city center, while taxis charge around 25-30 BAM.
+Alternatively, Sarajevo is accessible by bus from neighboring countries, with regular services from Zagreb (8 hours), Belgrade (7 hours), and Split (6 hours), making it a popular overland destination for travelers exploring the Balkans.

 Getting Around

-Sarajevo's city center is highly walkable, with most major attractions within easy walking distance of each other.
-The city operates an efficient tram and bus system with tickets costing 1.80 KM (0.90 EUR) for single rides or 5 KM for day passes.
-Taxis are readily available and affordable, with most rides within the city costing 5-15 KM.
-For exploring areas outside the center like the Tunnel Museum, organized tours or taxis are recommended.
-The old town area around Baščaršija is pedestrian-only, making walking the best option for sightseeing in the historic core.
+Sarajevo's compact city center is easily walkable, with most major attractions within 15 minutes of each other on foot.
+The city operates an efficient tram and bus system with tickets costing 1.80 BAM for single rides or 5 BAM for day passes, available from kiosks or drivers.
+Taxis are readily available and relatively inexpensive, with most rides within the city costing 5-15 BAM, though it's advisable to use established companies or ride-sharing apps to ensure fair pricing.

 Where to Stay